esensar/nvim-dev-container/README.md

       -- no options by default
       options = {}
     },
-    -- This takes a list of mounts (strings) that should always be added whenever attaching to containers -- This is passed directly as --mount option to docker command -- Or multiple --mount options if there are multiple values custom_mounts = {}
   },
   -- This takes a list of mounts (strings) that should always be added to every run container -- This is passed directly as --mount option to docker command